 There are many reasons why you should travel the world.
-My love of travel was instilled within me by my mother.
-As a child, every summer we would pack up and visit someplace new, whether it was a different country within the Caribbean, or North America, it was something that I looked forward to at the end of every school year.
-My dream currently is to visit all fifty states and at least 20 different countries before my 50th birthday.
+My love of travel was instilled in me by my mother.
+As a child, every summer we would pack up and visit someplace new, whether it was a different country within the Caribbean or North America.
+It was something that I looked forward to at the end of every school year.
+My current dream is to visit all fifty states and at least 20 different countries before my 50th birthday.

 However, if those don’t invite you to get out and find your wanderlust, here are my five reasons you should traverse the world.

 Expand Your Horizon

 Don’t let your prejudice get in the way of visiting another country, despite what you may have heard, or don’t understand.
 When you travel and explore other countries, not only do you get to see their culture personally, but you also know why they act and do things their way.
 Immerse yourself in the culture and take a few steps in their proverbial shoes.
 You’ll be wiser for it.

 You’re never going to know if you like something if you haven’t tried it, right?
 After all, you’re traveling the world to experience something new.
 So why eat the same old, boring pasta that you can eat at any restaurant at home?
 Or just lounging around on the beach.
 Try ziplining or even parasailing.
 Eat that jerk chicken in Jamaica and that curry in India.
 Experience all the new things that are available and take a step out of your comfort zone for once.

 Who doesn’t love making new friends?
 Especially friends all over the world?
 How cool is that?
 It’s great connecting with others and inviting them to experience your world.
 You’ll also have friends who would be more than willing to share their own little part of the world with you.
 Now you have something that other tourists may not have.
 It’s a good way to really see the world through the eyes of a local; after all, they know where all the good stuff is located.

 Learn a New Language